sealx017/RMultiPAR/readme.md

 ***Order of the individuals should be the same in all the files.
 Missing values(NA) are not currently supported.

+## Packages required
+R (>=3.5.0).
+GENESIS, systemfit(The function rmultipar includes commands to install them).

 ## Functions explained
 RMultiPAR involves two steps:
-1)Fitting independent LMMs (done by the function genesis) 2)Fitting a seemingly unrelated regression model (done by the function sur) The function rmultipar installs the necessary packages, reads the data, loads the above two functions and performs RMultiPAR providing a chi-square test statistic value, p value and degress of freedom.
+1)Fitting independent LMMs (done by the function genesis) 2)Fitting a seemingly unrelated regression model (done by the function sur) The function rmultipar installs the necessary packages, reads the data, loads the above two functions and performs RMultiPAR providing a chi-square test statistic value, p value and the degress of freedom.

-## Packages needed to be installed
-R (>=3.5.0).
-GENESIS, systemfit(The function rmultipar includes commands to install them) .